-Withdrawal
+University Withdrawal

-Students who desire to withdraw from Bethel may do so in writing to the Office of Student Success & Retention.
+Students who desire to officially withdraw from Bethel must contact their Student Success Advisor.
 In addition, students who do not enroll for more than one year (three consecutive academic terms, excluding interim) will be administratively withdrawn from Bethel.

-Re-Enrollment
+University Re-Enrollment

-Withdrawn students must file an application for re-enrollment.
-Students shall contact the Office of Student Success & Retention for the re-enrollment application and procedures.
+Former students must file an application for re-enrollment.
+They should contact the Office of Student Success & Retention to learn more and start this process.
 Former students who have a registration hold on their account from the Business Office are not eligible to seek re-enrollment until the hold is resolved.
 All requests to re-enroll must be approved by the Program Director or Dean.

-Students who have not been enrolled for more than one year (as described above) will enter under the catalog of the year in which they re-enroll.
+Students who have not been enrolled for more than one year (three consecutive academic terms, excluding interim) will enter under the catalog of the year in which they re-enroll.

-Students will re-enroll at the academic standing level held during their last term of enrollment, with the exception of students who were academically dismissed.
+Students will re-enroll at the academic standing assigned for their last term of enrollment, with the exception of students who were academically dismissed.
 (See Re-enrollment after Academic Dismissal below for further information)